 Figuring out a way of adding plumbing to an outdoor kitchen sink can be difficult.
 I created a table of contents that should help others in making an informed choice.

-There are basically three types of plumbing for an outdoor kitchen sink: an under-counter bucket, dry well (very often called a french drain), and by drain hooked into a sewer/ septic system.
+There are basically 4 types of plumbing for an outdoor kitchen sink: an under-counter bucket, dry well (very often called a french drain), self-contained lift station, and by drain hooked into a sewer/ septic system.

 |Type of plumbing||Bucket||French drain (dry well)||Self-contained lift station||Drain hooked into a sewer/ septic|